xMartin/php-introduction/00_intro.md

 With countless alternatives to choose from, why should you learn PHP?
 Well, the most likely reason is that you have a project that you want to work on or a job that simply requires it.
 There are tons of PHP projects out there that are actively maintained and many companies that have been in web development for a while probably have PHP code that's actively in use.

-If you run into problems and need help, it's very likely, someone else has already asked your question on [StackOverflow](http://stackoverflow.com) and there are problably already very good answers that are still correct.
+If you run into problems and need help, it's very likely, someone else has already asked your question on [StackOverflow](http://stackoverflow.com) and there are probably already very good answers that are still correct.

 The main upside of PHP however is operations.
 Since it has been in very wide spread use for such a long time, it's supported by practically every hosting company and running PHP on your own production server is a very well known and well documented topic.
 Also, PHP tends to be very stable in terms of backwards compatibility and not break existing code with its minor updates.